jmduke/arcana.computer/writing/_miscellany/this-site.md

   - Write about Airtable compiler
 ---

+## Design

+### Fonts

+I'm currently using [SF Pro](https://developer.apple.com/fonts/) as the primary font on this site and [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono) as the monospace font.

+SF Pro was an anti-choice: I wanted a vanilla font is pretty much as vanilla as it gets.
+IBM Plex Mono is the monospace font I use during development, so it feels like a natural fit.
+There are a few drawbacks with each: SF Pro doesn't exist on non-Mac machines, which is a comically user-hostile choice on my part, and at some point I might substitute it for something else.
+IBM Plex Mono doesn't support ligatures, which is a shame — code ligatures are nice! — but not a dealbreaker.

 ## Airtable

 Airtable is a SaaS for interacting with structured tabular data.
 If you’ve got a long memory, you can think of it as “Microsoft Access for millennials.”
 To hear them describe it: